python-gitlab/python-gitlab/docs/cli.rst

 Objects and actions
 -------------------

 The ``gitlab`` command expects two mandatory arguments.
-This first one is the type of object that you want to manipulate.
+The first one is the type of object that you want to manipulate.
 The second is the action that you want to perform.
 For example: